jedick/chem16S/inst/extdata/RefSeq/README.txt

 6. Use 'gencat.sh' to generate accession.taxid.txt for bacteria, archaea, and viral proteins in the catalog [11 minutes] for RefSeq 206, 'wc -l accession.taxid.txt' is 169527530

-7. Generate protein_refseq.csv
+7. Generate genome_AA.csv
    mkdir csv
    Then, run these R commands in the working directory that contains accession.taxid.txt, protein/, and csv/
-   > source("protein_refseq.R")
+   > source("genome_AA.R")
    > read.allfiles()    # ca. 19 hours (8 cores)
-   > protein.refseq()   # 5 minutes
+   > genome_AA()        # 5 minutes

 ## Taxonomy stuff

-8. Edit 'taxon_names.R' so that 'taxdir' points to the directory where the files 'names.dmp' and 'nodes.dmp' are present.
+8. Edit 'taxonomy.R' so that 'taxdir' points to the directory where the files 'names.dmp' and 'nodes.dmp' are present.
 These files can be downloaded from https://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz

     File info on server (accessed on 2021-05-21): taxdump.tar.gz            2021-05-21 21:27   53M

-9. Source 'taxon_names.R' to generate the file 'taxon_names.csv' [8 hours]
+9. Source 'taxonomy.R' to generate the file 'taxonomy.csv' [8 hours]